Ghana - Country Commercial Guide

 Ghana has about 41,800 miles of public roads (a quarter of which are paved); one international airport, in Accra; and three domestic airports, in Kumasi, Takoradi and Tamale.
 There are two main ports, located at Tema and Sekondi-Takoradi.
 Though most rail lines are dysfunctional, work is ongoing to restore them to connect the entire country.

 International flights to/from Accra’s Kotoka International Airport (ACC) are currently offered by more than 20 international airlines.
 Delta Airlines provides daily, direct flights to/from New York-JFK (JFK) and United Airlines provides frequent flights to/from Washington -Dulles (IAD).
-Other airlines that currently fly into Accra include British Airways, Ethiopian Airlines, KLM, Brussels Airlines, Royal Air Maroc, Air France, South African Airways, Turkish Airlines, Brussels Airlines, TAP Air Portugal, and Emirates.
+Several other airlines that currently fly into Accra including British Airways, Ethiopian Airlines, KLM, Brussels Airlines, Royal Air Maroc, Air France, South African Airways, Turkish Airlines, TAP Air Portugal, and Emirates.
 Flights within Ghana are available from Accra to Kumasi, Sunyani, Takoradi, Tamale and Ho through the domestic airlines Africa World Airlines and/or Passionair.

 Both chauffeured and self-driven rental cars are available.
 Taxis are plentiful, inexpensive, and arrive quickly, but are often in poor condition.
 The widespread availability of Uber and Bolt in Accra obviates the need to negotiate a price and creates a digital record of your routes that you can share with others.
 Cash payment is recommended.
 The use of buses and ‘tro-tros’ (vans that make multiple stops and are hailed by the side of the road) is not recommended for business travelers because of a lack of security and social distancing in the Covid area, as well as convenience and reliability.